HillInfer: Efficient Long-Context LLM Inference on the Edge with Hierarchical KV Eviction using SmartSSD: Introduction

 \section{Introduction}

-Large Language Models (LLMs) \cite{zhao2023survey,chang2024survey,minaee2024large,naveed2025comprehensive,li2024survey,friha2024llm} are transforming artificial intelligence by demonstrating exceptional capability in understanding natural language and supporting a wide range of language-centric downstream tasks \cite{isik2024scaling,wei2021pretrained,oyelade2025survey}.
-In practice, many of these tasks rely on prompts that inherently involve sensitive information, such as personal medical records, proprietary creative content, and confidential business data, etc. This privacy concern has driven a growing trend toward deploying LLMs on edge devices, such as Personal Computers (PCs), giving rise to edge-based LLM inference \cite{cai2024edge,yu2024edge,lu2024small}.
+Large Language Models (LLMs) \cite{zhao2023survey,chang2024survey,minaee2024large,naveed2025comprehensive,li2024survey,friha2024llm} are transforming artificial intelligence by demonstrating exceptional capabilities in understanding natural language and supporting a wide range of language-centric downstream tasks \cite{isik2024scaling,wei2021pretrained,oyelade2025survey}.
+In practice, many of these tasks rely on prompts that inherently involve sensitive information, such as personal medical records, proprietary creative content, and confidential business data.
+This privacy concern has driven a growing trend toward deploying LLMs on AI Personal Computers (AIPCs), pushing for locally executed, secure LLM inference \cite{zheng2026solidattention,cai2024edge,yu2024edge,lu2024small}.

-However, the limited memory capacity and computational resources of edge devices pose fundamental challenges to efficient LLM deployment \cite{tian2025clone,yin2024llm}.
-Even worse, the growing complexity and diversity of downstream tasks increasingly require LLMs to process longer input contexts \cite{liu2024cachegen,sun2025breaking,lin2024infinite}.
-As a result, beyond the memory occupied by model parameters, the KV cache \cite{li2024survey}, whose memory footprint grows linearly with the input context length, becomes the primary memory bottleneck in long-context LLM inference on edge devices \cite{sun2025breaking,zhang2025pqcache,hooper2025squeezed}.
-As illustrated in Figure \ref{fig:context_length}, inference with the Qwen-7B \cite{bai2023qwen} model under a 4K context and batch size of 8 consumes approximately 30 GB of memory, surpassing the 24 GB GPU memory capacity of the high-end commodity GPU such as the NVIDIA RTX 4090, with the majority of this overhead attributed to the KV cache.
+However, the limited memory capacity and computational resources of commodity AIPCs pose fundamental challenges to efficient LLM deployment \cite{tian2025clone,yin2024llm}.
+Even worse, the growing complexity of downstream tasks (e.g., code understanding, autonomous agents, and legal document analysis) increasingly requires LLMs to process massive input contexts \cite{liu2024cachegen,sun2025breaking,lin2024infinite}.
+As a result, beyond the static memory occupied by model parameters, the KV cache \cite{li2024survey}, whose footprint grows linearly with context length, has emerged as the primary memory bottleneck for long-context inference on AIPCs \cite{sun2025breaking,zhang2025pqcache,hooper2025squeezed}.
+For example, inferring the Qwen-7B \cite{bai2023qwen} model with a 4K context and a batch size of 8 consumes approximately 30 GB of memory.
+This far surpasses the 24 GB VRAM limit of high-end commodity GPUs like the NVIDIA RTX 4090, inevitably triggering out-of-memory (OOM) failures.